-During the year, project management services fees of US\$10,146 (HK\$78,806) (2016: US\$62,399 (HK\$484,143)) were capitalised in investment property.
-As at 30 June 2017, US\$nil (2016: US\$62,399) was outstanding.
+During the year, project management services fees of US\$nil (HK\$nil) (2017: US\$10,146 (HK\$78,806)) were capitalised in investment property.
+As at 30 June 2018, US\$nil (2017: US\$nil) was outstanding.

 Agency Services Agreement

 The Group and Bela Vista entered into an Agency Services Agreement, under which Bela Vista provides agency services to the Group in respect of the sales of residential units and car and motorbike parking spaces of The Fountainside as well as the individual units in One Central Residences.
 Bela Vista is paid an agency services fee based on a percentage of the total sales considerations.
 Such percentage will be reviewed annually by the Board.